michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

                         'sensor.pg_mainhouse_total_energy_energy_hourly',
                         'sensor.pg_cube_total_energy_energy_hourly'
                     )
 ```

-This approach to partial costs is used throughout the cost presentation graphs.
+This approach is used throughout all cost presentation graphs.
-You can perform calculations in PostgreSQL or Grafana; the performance difference is negligible.
-Here, we fetch the minimal data by doing the math in the database.

-The query below returns evolution of two values: Sold and Avoided.
+The query below returns evolution of an income and benefit from using self-produced energy.
 Then Grafana Transformations provides 3rd one, representing sum of both.
 Don't forget do disable stacking for this summing time series.

 ```sql
 WITH